Our intel will help you make the most of your time on the Great Barrier Reef. Photo: Tourism Whitsundays

-The insider advice on this page is from one of Wendy’s Trusted Travel Experts for Australia: Stuart Rigg of Southern Crossings.
+The insider advice on this page is from two of Wendy’s Trusted Travel Experts for Australia: Stuart Rigg and Jacki Lang of Southern Crossings.

-Stuart, a native Brit based in Sydney, plans tailor-made travel to Australia, covering the length and breadth of the continent.
-He has personally tested nearly every property, heli-tour, yacht charter, and waterfront restaurant that he recommends.
-Stuart has the pull to arrange access to private homes, golf courses, and art collections, but his itineraries aren’t just for high flyers.
-He can work with a range of budgets, offering careful guidance on everything from self-drive itineraries through the Margaret River wine region to sailing trips around the Whitsundays.
-As for the Great Barrier Reef, Stuart has failsafe strategies for steering clear of the masses, and he knows exactly which island properties are best for hyperactive families, spa-loving hedonists, or Robinson Crusoe fantasists.
-If you’d like to combine Australia with New Zealand, his Auckland team will take good care of you.
-He does not arrange airline travel to Australia, so if you’re looking for a complete package including airfare, write to Ask Wendy.
+Stuart, a native Brit based in Sydney, and Jacki, his Australian colleague of more than 20 years, plan tailor-made travel to Australia, covering the length and breadth of the continent.
+They have the pull to arrange access to private homes, golf courses, and art collections, but their itineraries aren’t just for high flyers.
+They can work with a range of budgets, offering careful guidance on everything from self-drive itineraries through the Margaret River wine region to sailing trips around the Whitsundays.
+As for the Great Barrier Reef, Stuart and Jacki have failsafe strategies for steering clear of the masses, and they know exactly which island properties are best for hyperactive families, spa-loving hedonists, or Robinson Crusoe fantasists.
+If you’d like to combine Australia with New Zealand, their Auckland team will take excellent care of you.

 Where to Stay and Eat